World: Goodman

 The concept of worlds plays a central role in Nelson Goodman's late philosophy.
 He argues that we need to posit different worlds in order to account for the fact that there are different incompatible truths found in reality.
 Two truths are incompatible if they ascribe incompatible properties to the same thing.
 This happens, for example, when we assert both that the earth moves and that the earth is at rest.
 These incompatible truths correspond to two different ways of describing the world: heliocentrism and geocentrism.
 Goodman terms such descriptions "world versions".
 He holds a correspondence theory of truth: a world version is true if it corresponds to a world.
 Incompatible true world versions correspond to different worlds.
 It is common for theories of modality to posit the existence of a plurality of possible worlds.
 But Goodman's theory is different since it posits a plurality not of possible but of actual worlds.
 Such a position is in danger of involving a contradiction: there cannot be a plurality of actual worlds if worlds are defined as maximally inclusive wholes.
 This danger may be avoided by interpreting Goodman's world-concept not as maximally inclusive wholes in the absolute sense but in relation to its corresponding world-version: a world contains all and only the entities that its world-version describes.

 Religion

-Mythological cosmologies often depict the world as centered on an axis mundi and delimited by a boundary such as a world ocean, a world serpent or similar.
-In some religions, worldliness (also called carnality) is that which relates to this world as opposed to other worlds or realms.
+Mythological cosmologies depict the world as centered on an axis mundi and delimited by a boundary such as a world ocean, a world serpent or similar.

-Buddhism

-In Buddhism, the world means society, as distinct from the monastery.
-It refers to the material world, and to worldly gain such as wealth, reputation, jobs, and war.
-The spiritual world would be the path to enlightenment, and changes would be sought in what we could call the psychological realm.